What is Community Management?

 How is community management different from social media management?

 Social media management focuses on creating and publishing content.
-Community management focuses on what happens after the post goes live — the conversations, replies, and relationships that follow.
+Community management focuses on what happens after the post goes live.
+The conversations, replies, and relationships that follow.

 What tools do community managers use?